Overall rating: ⭐⭐⭐⭐ 4/5 (1 rating)

 Dunedin City Walking Tour – take a shorter urban walk through Dunedin’s heritage streets, architecture, and hidden gems either before or after your harbour ride.

-These tours pair perfectly with the Otago Harbour cycle, giving you the chance to experience both scenic harbour landscapes and Dunedin’s historic city heart in one day.
+These tours complement the harbour cycle, giving you the chance to experience both scenic landscapes and Dunedin’s historic city heart in one day.

 📍 Start your tour at: OUSA Building, Magnet St - end of road